BinarySemaphore/ylands_exporter/README.md

   * A ready-to-render/view conversion of Ylands JSON data.
   * Limited by this program's supported geometry.
   * Forces `Combine Related` as surfaces.
-* GLTF 2.0
+* GLTF / GLB 2.0
   * GLTF 2.0 hierarchical geometry and BIN (binary) files.
-  * A ready-to-render/view conversion of Ylands JSON data.
+  * A ready-to-render conversion of Ylands JSON data.
   * Limited by this program's supported geometry.
-  * Recommended if wanting to preserve build groups
+  * Recommended if wanting to preserve build groups.
-* GLB (Planned)
+  * GLB is single binary file.

 ## Troubleshooting
 * Status error with `Invalid Config ...`